 Your rights and obligations

-To find out what you can expect from us and what we expect from you go to www.hmrc.gov.uk/charter and have a look at Your Charter.
+'Your Charter' explains what you can expect from us and what we expect from you.
+For more information, go to www.gov.uk/hmrc/your-charter

-Ffoniwch 0845 302 1489 i dderbyn fersiynau Cymraeg o ffurflenni a chanllawiau.
+Ffoniwch 0300 200 1900 i dderbyn fersiynau Cymraeg o ffurflenni a chanllawiau.